Dbsahoo/swagger-ui-demo/README.md

 ## Steps

-1. Clone or download this repo
+1. [Download](https://github.com/aerobatic/swagger-ui-demo/archive/master.zip) this repo and unzip
 2. Run `aero create` or `aero create -n your-site-name` from the root of the repo
 3. `npm install`
+4. `npm run build`
-4. `aero deploy`
+5. `aero deploy`

 ## Connect to swagger definition

-The demo uses the sample Pet Store API.
+The demo uses the sample [Pet Store API](http://petstore.swagger.io/v2/swagger.json).
 To install your own API definition, you can use one of the following 2 techniques:

-- Point to the swagger JSON definition via a remote URL
+- Package the swagger JSON file in the website app bundle:

   ```js
   import petStoreSwagger from "./petstore-swagger.json";